 photo by Matthew Pandolfe

-Emma Rosa Went is a Brooklyn-based director who makes new and classic-text plays.
+Emma Rosa Went is a theatre director who makes new and classic-text plays.
 Her work is heartfelt, intimate, collaborative, and sexy.
-She is currently on staff at The Public as the inaugural Directing Fellow, where she will premiere Else Went’s play INITIATIVE in the fall of 2025.
+She is currently on staff at the Public Theater as the inaugural Directing Fellow, where she will direct the world premiere of Else Went's INITIATIVE in Fall 2025.

-Emma is an alum of the Drama League Directors Project, has been under commission from Hudson Valley Shakespeare (Two Noble Kinsmen;) and in residence with Mercury Store, Drama League, Public Shakespeare Initiative, Barn Arts, & Coffey St. Studio.
-She was a 2023 Finalist for the SDCF Barbara Whitman Award.
-Emma is currently teaching Shakespeare at Marymount Manhattan College.
-She is a member of SDC, and she is represented by WME.
+Emma is an alum of the Drama League Directors Project, the SDCF Observership Program, and the FAIR Program at OSF.
+She was a 2023 Finalist for the Barbara Whitman Award.
+Emma currently teaches Shakespeare at Marymount Manhattan College.
+She went to Sarah Lawrence.
+SDC Member.